Global Markets Steady After a Volatile Week

 Global markets were mostly steady Friday, capping a rocky week driven by a crisis in Turkey, a selloff in Asian technology shares and concerns about world trade.

-The Stoxx Europe 600 was flat in early trading after a small rise in Japanese and South Korean equities.
+The Stoxx Europe 600 was flat midmorning after a strong finish on Wall Street and a small rise in Japanese and South Korean stocks.
 Futures pointed to a 0.1% opening advance for the Dow Jones Industrial Average following its biggest one-day gain in four months.

+Healthy earnings from companies like Walmart and an apparent de-escalation of trade and geopolitical tensions have helped many markets stabilize toward the end of the week, money managers said.

+"The corporate backdrop remains very strong in the U.S. and I don't see that changing," said Richard Saldanha, equity fund manager at Aviva Investors.

+Still, many investors remain on edge about the situation in Turkey and other emerging markets amid a strengthening U.S. dollar and rising interest rates.
+A popular benchmark of emerging market stocks is near bear-market territory while India's rupee is around record lows.

-The Turkish lira, a key proxy this week of stress in emerging markets, was up 0.5% against the dollar Friday, on track to end the week around 11% higher even as it nursed heavy losses for the month-to-date.
+Turkey's lira, a key proxy this week of stress in emerging markets, was down 3.7% Friday, but up around 6% for the week.

 The recent rebound in the Turkish currency came after Qatar announced a $15 billion support package and the country's banking regulator moved to limit the amount of the local currency banks can swap for foreign currencies with counterparts.

-Still, many investors remain concerned about the situation in Turkey and its potential to spillover into other emerging markets.

-"The forces unleashed by the crisis in Turkey have still some way to run before burning themselves out," Simon Derrick, chief currency strategist at BNY Mellon, wrote in a note Friday, also pointing to pressure on the Indian rupee, which has fallen 1.3% this week.

-Beyond Turkey, concerns about China's technology sector, its currency, and trade relations between the U.S. and China have been key drivers of global markets in recent sessions.
+Beyond Turkey, concerns about China's technology sector, its currency, and trade relations between the U.S. and Beijing have been key drivers of global markets in recent sessions.

+Signs of a modest breakthrough in U.S.-China trade relations helped markets recover Thursday after officials said they would hold lower-level talks later this month on the trade dispute.

+Still, the Shanghai Composite was down another 1.3% Friday, deepening heavy declines from recent sessions.

+"Commodities weakening tells us [investors] aren't overly optimistic on the rebound potential of China," said Matthew Miskin, market strategist at John Hancock Investments.

-Some investors say recent policy developments have been harder to stomach than the political uncertainties around issues like North Korea that had previously been in focus.
+Some investors say recent policy developments have been harder to stomach than the political uncertainties around issues like North Korea that had previously been in focus, creating more volatility in markets.

 "Korea we thought was all noise [...] so we bought back on that" said David Vickers, senior portfolio Manager at Russell Investments.
 More recently, however, he has lightened up on equity exposure.